passivsystems/protean/README.md

 will list configured services.

 We recommend 'drip' (github.com/flatland/drip) to speed things up with the command line.
-The sample script uses drip.

 ## Documentation